 The benefits of using a tagline are many:

-- It expresses your company’s unique market position
+- It expresses your company’s position or unique market position

 - It can convey essential qualities of your brand personality